Luxury Home Inspections

 General home inspectors now provide buyers with a detailed 30+ page report with photos, and explanations next to them identifying areas of concern.
 It's not always convenient for our buyers to be present for the physical inspection, but our oversight and the detailed inspection report suffice.

-Following is a home inspections list of the 12 most essential inspections we at Aumann Bender & Associates in La Jolla routinely recommend to our luxury home buyers.
+Following is a home inspections list of the 12 most essential inspections San Diego real estate agent team Aumann Bender & Associates in La Jolla routinely recommend to our luxury home buyers.

 General Home Inspector